MohapatraSourav/MohapatraSourav/README.md

 <br />

 ### Glad to see you here! 🤩 &nbsp;
-I am a third-year student pursuing a Bachelors's in Computer Science 🎓 from Maharaja Agrasen Institute of Technology, Guru Gobind Singh Indraprastha University 🏛.
-I am a keen learner who's always willing to learn and work across technologies and domains 💡.
+I am a data scientist working in Capgemini.
+I am a keen learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to 💻.
-I'm currently into Machine Learning 🕸️ and working on my Development Skills 🤓.
+I'm currently into Artificial Intelligence and working on my Development Skills 🤓.

 <br />